hybridbad/CV-1/README.md

 #### Chichester College (September 2008 to June 2010)

-- HND Computing, specialising in networking and software dev.
+- HND Computing, specialising in software
 - Merit Grade

 #### Mary Hare School for the Deaf (September 2003 to June 2008)